MikelSalazar/OpenUIX_Javascript/README.md

-# OpenUIX_Javascript
+# OpenUIX TypeScript
-The JavaScript implementation of the OpenUIX framework.
+The TypeScript implementation of the OpenUIX framework.